AcademySoftwareFoundation/openexr/README.md

 photorealistic rendering, texture access, image compositing, deep compositing, and DI.

-## OpenEXR Mission Statement
+## OpenEXR Project Mission

-The goal of the OpenEXR project is to keep the format reliable and modern and to maintain its place as the preferred image format for entertainment content creation.
+The goal of the OpenEXR project is to keep the EXR format reliable and modern and to maintain its place as the preferred image format for entertainment content creation.

 Major revisions are infrequent, and new features will be carefully weighed against increased complexity.
 The principal priorities of the project are:

 * Robustness, reliability, security
 * Backwards compatibility, data longevity
 * Performance - read/write/compression/decompression time